 - 4.1.
 Where possible, participant invitations/confirmations should be organised via digital/electronic means to allow contactless access to the event (using personalised tickets/IDs with QR codes/barcodes/RFID). - 4.2.
 In advance, the event organiser is to document all visitors by listing their contact data (1.
 First and last name, 2.
 Telephone number, 3.
 The district or municipality where domiciled or permanently resident, 4.
-Full address or email address, 5.
-Time and duration the person is present and 6.
-If applicable, their seat or table number) to allow possible chains of infections to be later traced and contained.
+Full address and email address, 5.
+Time and duration the person is present, 6.
+Tests taken, where this is on-site testing, and 7.
+Seat or table number, if available (can be dispensed with when using digital applications)) to allow possible chains of infections to be later traced and contained.
 The existing data from the ticket booking can be used, if necessary supplemented by other necessary data.
 In the case of a justified need, the data shall be provided exclusively to the public health authorities.
-Consent for the storage of such data is to be obtained from each person (in accordance with the General Data Protection Regulation (GDPR)). - 4.3.
-For larger numbers of guests, the option of providing individual admission times should be considered to avoid larger queues in the entrance area (time slot tickets similar to museum admission systems).
+Consent for the storage of such data is to be obtained from each person (in accordance with the General Data Protection Regulation (GDPR)).